hanhanhan-kim/hanhanhan-kim.github.io/_drafts/building-a-router.md

 default:
 username: admin
 pw: pfsense
-you'll be prompted to change the password. do so, immediately.
+you'll be prompted to change the password.